catslovefish1/prediction_market/README.md

+# Please note that the paper is still a work in progress and may undergo further updates.
+typos existed
+reference is on the way

-# This is a repo for timestamp
+## for timestamp

 CID QmTKWXxiSMFkyKwXn1yCvtr6G8EtQdVRqNh3pEavt7FwSU